Analogy between streamers in sinking spheroids, gyrotactic plumes and chemotactic collapse: Introduction

 \section{Introduction}

 It is well-known that suspensions of sinking or motile particles can spontaneously form patterns due to instabilities in the uniform base state.
-For example, in a dilute suspension of sinking prolate spheroids or rods, the seminal paper by \cite{Koch1989} demonstrated the instability that gives rise to the streamer structure.
+For example, in a dilute suspension of identical sinking prolate spheroids or rods, the seminal paper by \cite{Koch1989} demonstrated the instability that gives rise to the streamer structure.
 The mechanism is as follows: a perturbation in the spatial distribution of the negatively buoyant particles creates a shear flow that attracts more particles towards regions of higher particle concentration, thereby creating a positive-feedback self-focusing mechanism and resulting in the streamer structures.
 Under the assumption of a Stokes flow, \cite{Koch1989} showed that the zero wavenumbers are the most unstable, implying that there would only be a single streamer spanning the width of the container, but the experiment of \cite{Metzger2007,Metzger2007a} have shown otherwise.
-Later, \cite{Dahlkild2011} showed that a finite Stokes number could regularise wavenumber, but the analysis remained linear.
-There were other attempts to explain the discrepancy \citep[e.g.][]{Saintillan2006}, but the wavelength selection of streamers remained an open question \citep{Guazzelli2011}.
+Later, \cite{Dahlkild2011}'s linear analysis showed that a finite Stokes number could regularise wavenumber, and \cite{Zhang2013} further extended the analysis nonlinearly and studied the effect of hydrodynamic diffusion.
+There were also other attempts to explain the discrepancy \citep[e.g.][]{Saintillan2006}, but the wavelength selection of streamers remained an open question \citep{Guazzelli2011}.